 Chamonix-Mont-Blanc has a strong history of alpine climbing and attracts climbers from all over the world.
 However, you don’t have to be a climber to be able to appreciate the stunning mountain landscape and numerous outdoor activities on offer.
 Here are my own favourites

-Get a bird’s eye view of Mont Blanc on the Aiguille du Midi cable car
+Mont Blanc bird’s eye view – Aiguille du Midi cable car:

 The Aiguille du Midi cable car takes you up the mountain from the valley in two stages to a height of 3,842m.
 There are numerous viewing platforms at the top of this cable car giving you the opportunity to get close to Mont Blanc with amazing views of the surrounding peaks.
 From the platforms, you can see the mountaineers slowly working their way up to the summit of Mont Blanc and can appreciate how tough this must be.
 If you like a thrill you can visit the “Step into the Void” which is a free attraction at the top of the Aiguille du Midi; this glass room, the walls, ceiling panels and floor are all made of glass, gives you the feeling that you are standing in the air.
 I tried it – certainly a unique and breathtaking experience.

 Try a tandem paraglide for a unique view of Chamonix: